Stir Fry Sauce

 • Highly Concentrated: a little bit of this sauce goes a long way.

 • Pairs well with any kind of stir fry: Stir fry veggies, ramen noodles, chicken, tofu, pork, you name it.
-This sauce pairs beautifully with any kind of stir fry recipe
+This sauce pairs beautifully with any kind of stir fry recipe.

 jars of sesame oil, soy sauce, and corn starch

-How do you make stir fry sauce?
+How to make stir fry sauce

 1. Add the corn starch, sesame oil, and soy sauce to a mason jar.